Winslow Arizona, Car Insurance Writer

 Key Things to Know About Insurance in Connecticut

 - When an accident occurs, the insurance company for each driver who was involved will assign an adjuster to determine who was at fault.
 To collect payment for their losses, victims must file a claim with the at-fault driver’s insurance company.

 - Depending on how long fault takes to be determined, drivers can file a claim with their own insurance company if they have coverage applicable to their own expenses, such as collision and comprehensive Their insurer can then recoup the cost from the at-fault driver’s insurer if the policyholder is not determined to be at fault.

-“Fault” can be shared by drivers – for example, one driver could be 20% responsible for an accident while the second driver is 80% responsible.
-Connecticut has modified comparative negligence laws.
-That means if you are 50% or more at fault, you can't collect any damages from the other driver.
-If you're less than 50% at fault, you can collect damages minus the percentage that you're at fault.
-So if you're 30% at fault, you can recover 70% of what you spent on damages after the crash.
+- Connecticut uses a modified comparative (51%) negligence system, meaning drivers can't collect any damages from the other parties if they were 51% or more at fault.
+If they were less than 51% at fault, drivers can collect damages minus the percentage that they were at fault.
+So if they were 30% at fault, they can recover 70% of what they spent on damages after the crash.

 - Being an “at-fault” / “tort” state helps keep Connecticut’s insurance costs relatively low, compared to no-fault states.